Pride in our Community

 What to Expect

-This foundational session will:
+This foundational session:

 If you have any questions reach out to our IDEA Coordinator, Mackenzie Clarke by email or phone, 519-389-8326